-Dia and Lidl are fastest growing FMCG retailers in Spain
+Dia and Lidl, Spain's fastest growing retailers

 Grupo DIA and Lidl are the fastest growing FMCG retailers in Spain this year, according to the report El sector de la Distribución en 2015 (Retail Industry in 2015) produced by Kantar Worldpanel, the global experts in shopper behavior.